 In the 1840’s, San Francisco was a sleepy little shanty town.
 But in 1849, gold was found in them thar hills and the rush was on.
 In short order, SF was transformed from a remote outpost into a fast-growing city of 10,000.
 Mind you, most of those folks weren’t considered upright citizens by today’s standards.
 The wealth from the Gold Rush brought in miners, sailers and thugs– and the businesses that served them, which was primarily grog houses, music halls, brothels and opium dens.

 These business establishments extended along Pacific street and bled up and down the city’s hills.
 The area became known as the Barbary Coast and it comprised what is now parts of Union Square, Jackson Square, North Beach and Chinatown.
-The Barbary Coast Trail transits this area of the city, with historical markers noting one of San Francisco’s most notorious periods.
+The Barbary Coast Trail is one of the best San Francisco walks for history lovers.
+It meanders through downtown with historical markers noting one of San Francisco’s most notorious periods.

 This guide to the Barbary Coast walk will give you some history on the neighborhood’s notoriety and a guide for doing the trail, which includes a map and some things to do at key stops.